-- 3.2.4.1 Table 3-3 provides an overview of the six logical blocks in the APM Data section (attitude quaternion, attitude Euler angles, angular velocity data, spin data, spacecraft inertia parameters, maneuver parameters), and specifies for each data item: - a) the keyword to be used; - b) a short description of the item; - c) the data type (R: real, S: string; I: integer, E: epoch); - d) the values/units (either the list of all normative values or examples, or units if applicable); - e) whether the item is mandatory (M) or optional (O).
+- 3.2.4.1 Table 3-3 provides an overview of the six logical blocks in the APM Data section (attitude quaternion, attitude Euler angles, angular velocity data, spin data, spacecraft inertia parameters, maneuver parameters), and specifies for each data item: - a) the keyword to be used; - b) a short description of the item; - c) the data type (R: real, S: string; I: integer, E: epoch); - d) the units; - e) whether the item is Mandatory (M), Optional (O), or Conditional (C).
+An 'M' denotes mandatory keywords that must be included in this section if that particular data section is included.
+Conditional indicates that the item is mandatory if specified conditions are met (e.g., providing all nutation or momentum keywords if any are provided).

 - 3.2.4.2 Only those keywords shown in Table 3-3 shall be used in APM data.
-Some remarks concerning the keywords in Table 3-3 appear immediately after the table. - 3.2.4.3 The APM message shall contain at least one logical block. - 3.2.4.4 Any particular type of block may be repeated several times. - 3.2.4.5 All data, except for the maneuver data, shall be relative to the same epoch.
+Some remarks concerning the keywords in Table 3-3 appear immediately after the table. - 3.2.4.3 The APM message shall contain at least one logical block. - 3.2.4.4 Any particular type of block may be repeated several times. - 3.2.4.5 All data, except for the maneuver data, shall be relative to the same epoch. - 3.2.4.6 The spin block shall contain either or